rossoskull/python-beginner/README.md

 # python-beginner
-Codes I wrote while learing python in the beginning
+Codes I wrote while learning python in the beginning